fabiofedele69/reporting/README.md

 ### Research Question 2

-Can supervised learning predict whether an investigated AML case is likely to result in a Suspicious Activity Report (SAR) filing?
+Can supervised learning predict whether an investigated case is likely to result in a Suspicious Activity Report (SAR) filing?

 Models: